pulumi/examples/aws-ts-pulumi-webhooks/README.md

     pulumi config set slackChannel <your-channel>
     ```

 1. (Optional) Set the shared secret for your app.
 Webhook deliveries can optionally be signed with a shared secret token.
-The shared secret is given to Pulumi, and will used to verify the contents of the message.
+The shared secret is given to Pulumi, and will be used to verify the contents of the message.
 You can find yours by going to `Settings -> Basic Information -> Signing Secret` from your app's API page.

     ```bash
     pulumi config set sharedSecret --secret <your-secret>